 \section{Introduction}

-Metastability is a \emph{dynamical} phenomenon that is characterized by the existence of multiple, well separated time scales.
+Metastability is a \emph{dynamical} phenomenon that is characterized by the existence of multiple, well-separated time scales.
 Depending on the time scales under consideration, the state space can be decomposed into several disjoint subsets (\emph{metastable partition}) with the property that typical transition times between different subsets are long compared to characteristic mixing times within each subset.

-For a rigorous mathematical analysis of metastable Markov processes various different methods has been invented.
-The \emph{pathwise approach} \cite{CGOV84, OV05} based on large deviation methods in path space \cite{FW98} has been proven to be robust and rather universal applicable.
-While it yields detailed information e.g.\ in the typical exit path, its precision to predict quantities of interest like the mean transition time is, however, limited to logarithmic equivalence.
-For reversible systems the \emph{potential theoretic approach} \cite{BEGK01, BEGK04, BdH15} has been developed to establish sharp estimates on the mean transition time and the low-lying eigenvalues and to prove that the transition times are asymptotically exponential distributed.
-A key ingredient of this concept is to express probabilistic quantities of interest in terms of capacities and to use variational principles to compute the later.
-For metastable Markov processes in which the expected transition times for a large number of subsets is of the same order \emph{martingale approach} \cite{BL15} has been recently developed to identify the limiting process on the time scale of the expected transition times as an Markov process via the solution of a martingale problem.
+For a rigorous mathematical analysis of metastable Markov processes, various methods have been invented.
+The \emph{pathwise approach} \cite{CGOV84, OV05} based on large deviation methods in path space \cite{FW98} has been proven to be robust and somewhat universally applicable.
+While it yields detailed information, for example, on the typical exit path, its precision to predict quantities of interest like the mean transition time is, however, limited to logarithmic equivalence.
+For reversible systems, the \emph{potential theoretic approach} \cite{BEGK01, BEGK04, BdH15} has been developed to establish sharp estimates on the mean transition time and the low-lying eigenvalues and to prove that the transition times are asymptotically exponential distributed.
+A crucial ingredient of this concept is to express probabilistic quantities of interest in terms of capacities and to use variational principles to compute the latter.
+For metastable Markov processes in which the expected transition times for a large number of subsets is of the same order, the \emph{martingale approach} \cite{BL15} has recently been developed to identify the limiting process on the time scale of the expected transition times as a Markov process via the solution of a martingale problem.